Content Architecture

 Next, we’ll need to think about where we want that content to end up, which we will refer to as its destination or outputs.

-Where Agility CMS's best-in-class Editor Experience differentiates itself from other systems, in that it not only allows you to define and relate content, it also integrates with our built-in Layout Management.
-This means you can define content, then control exactly how that content gets used and in which layouts.
+Where Agility CMS's best-in-class Editor Experience differentiates itself from other systems, in that it not only allows you to define and relate content, it also integrates with our built-in Page Management.
+This means you can define content, then control exactly how that content gets used and in which pages.

 1. Not Just for Developers - Customize your content models right in the CMS using our visual builder